Cases Tried In:

 Penalties and Diversion for Drug Possession in Virginia

-If you are caught with illegal substances in Virginia, the law can come down hard on you.
-The penalties for a possession charge in Virginia will vary based on different factors and, depending on the circumstances of your case, a judge might be more lenient or strict with your sentencing..
-At Whitlock Law, LLC, we will take the circumstances of your arrest into account so that we can put up a strong defense on your behalf.
-Our Virginia criminal defense lawyers can help you strategize around a drug possession charge and negotiate for the best possible outcome in your case.
+At Whitlock Law, we will take the unique facts and circumstances of your case into account so that we can put up a strong defense on your behalf.
+Our Virginia criminal defense lawyers can help you strategize and negotiate for the best possible outcome in your case.

 What Is Contributory Negligence in a Car Accident Lawsuit?